MediaJohnD/data-science-projects/README.md

 pytest -q
 ```

-## OptiReveal Pipeline
+## Prefect Orchestration

-This project implements a small demonstration of the OptiReveal workflow.
-The
+This project implements a small demonstration of the OptiReveal workflow using
+**Prefect** for orchestration.
+A minimal sample data set is bundled with the
+code so that the full pipeline can be executed without external dependencies.
-pipeline is orchestrated with **Prefect** and consists of the following stages:
+The flow consists of the following stages:

 1. **Ingest** – load raw visit events.
 2. **Feature Engineering** – aggregate visits into device level features.